-- 3.20 The Council's planning enforcement service investigates alleged breaches of planning control.
+Roch ford District Council - Statement of Community Involvement • Appeals - When an applicant appeals against the decision of the Council to refuse their proposal or against non-determination of an application, those that have contributed along with other neighbours who adjoin the site, will be informed that an appeal has been made.
+This will be done in writing and will include details on how to comment on the appeal application.
+3.19 In addition to the Public Access site being updated following the determination of a planning application, the Council also publishes a monthly decisions register on its website 13 .
+Planning Enforcement 3.20 The Council's planning enforcement service investigates alleged breaches of planning control.
 Such alleged breaches may be reported by Members, other Council departments, other organisations or members of the public.
-The Council's Enforcement Plan is available to view on the Council's website14. - 3.21 Alleged breaches of planning control can be reported in any of the following ways: - Online using the webform available at: www.rochford.gov.uk/planning/enforcement or via the Live Chat function - Email planning.enforcement@rochford.gov.uk - Post Planning Enforcement, Rochford District Council, Council Offices, South Street, Rochford, Essex.
-SS4 1BW. - In person at the Council offices in Rochford during normal opening hours and subject to Covid-19 pandemic government regulations and restrictions. - Phone 01702 318191 - 3.22 The Council does not accept anonymous enforcement complaints.
+The Council's Enforcement Plan is available to view on the Council's website 14 .
+Deleted: Policy 3.21 Alleged breaches of planning control can be reported in any of the following ways: Online - using the webform available at: www.rochford.gov.uk/planning/enforcement Email - planning.enforcement@rochford.gov.uk Post - Planning Enforcement, Rochford District Council, Council Offices, South Street, Rochford, Essex.
+SS4 1BW.
+In person - at the Council offices in Rochford during normal opening hours and subject to Covid-19 pandemic government regulations and restrictions.
+Deleted: or Rayleigh • Phone - 01702 318191 3.22 The Council does not accept anonymous enforcement complaints.
 Anonymous complaints will only be registered where the breach is extremely serious and can be readily detected.
-The identity of complainants is kept confidential. - 3.23 Consultation is not undertaken for enforcement cases; however, the Council will endeavour to provide an update upon request, Complainants will be notificed of any http://www.rochford.gov.uk/planning/planning_applications/monthly-applications-decisions-register relevant planning applications submitted.
-The Council will, in most circumstances, do this over the phone or by writing to the complainant via email or post.
+The identity of complainants is kept confidential.
+Deleted: <#>Fax - 01702 318181¶ Deleted: <#>/or 3.23 Consultation is not undertaken for enforcement cases; however, the Council will endeavour to provide an update upon request, Complainants will be notificed of any relevant planning applications submitted.
+The Council will, in most circumstances, do Deleted: the complainant with all relevant details Deleted: including notification this over the phone or by writing to the complainant via email or post. Арре als 3.24 An applicant can appeal to the Planning Inspectorate against the decision of the Council where an application has been refused permission, or where a proposal has been granted consent with conditions that are considered to be unacceptable to the applicant.
+An applicant can also appeal against non-determination of an application within the statutory time limit, or the revised timescales if an extension of time has been agreed.
+Appeals can also be made against enforcements notices.